Of Commerce, Counsel & the Coin

 Industrial Complex

-The kinetic enforcement arm of the debt-based money system.
-The dollar is backed not by gold, but by the credible threat of arranging very bad days for people who decline to accept it.
+The kinetic enforcement arm of the debt-based money system: what backs the dollar, since gold no longer does, is the credible threat of arranging very bad days for people who decline to accept it.

 Named